stuerp/foo_midi/README.md

 * New: Added FluidSynth player again.
 It can be selected after setting the path to the directory that contains the FluidSynth libraries.
 * Changed: Renamed dynamic info tags *bassmidi_voices* and *bassmidi_voices_max* to *midi_active_voices* and *midi_peak_voices*.
 The FluidSynth player also sets those tags while playing.

+TODO: Does FluidSynth use all CC's?
+TODO: Does FluidSynth switch between GM, GS and XG?

 v2.8.5.0, 2023-07-23, *""*

 * New: Added a configuration option to always use Super Munt when playing an MT-32 file.
 Default is on.